Signs You Need Air Duct Replacement

 Some of the problems caused by pest include unpleasant smells, spreading of bacteria and microbes, making weird noises in the middle of the night, etc.

 On top of that, your HVAC system can also get damaged if bugs or rodents cause blockages in the ductwork.
 What to do in this case?
 Simple – just inspect your ductwork thoroughly.
-If you see signs of pest infestation, you need professional help to both fix the ducts and get rid of pests.
+If you see signs of pest infestation, you need professional help to both get ride of pests and replace your ductwork.

 7. Having Respiratory Problems